arunkumar9t2/arunkumar.dev/_posts/2020-04-25-dagger-spi-building-custom-validations-for-dependency-graphs.md

 #### Diagnostic Reporter

 Based on data from `BindingGraph` we can report our custom validation result using [`DiagnosticReporter`](https://github.com/google/dagger/blob/master/java/dagger/spi/DiagnosticReporter.java).
 The API is straight forward - for the `Node`s or `Edge`s we think are invalid, we call one of the `reportXXX()` methods and Dagger will format that error in a neat way and fail the build or warn accordingly.

+In addition to these, there are also `Filer`, `Types`, `Elements` and an option map are provided. `Filer` can be used to generate files and `Types`, `Elements` give access to type system which we can use if needed.

 ### Setting up the project